What is business analysis and which strategic and operational activities are addressed?

 Enabling change in companies

-The International Institute of Business Analysis (IIBA) defines business analysis as an activity that enables change in a company by defining the company’s needs and recommending solutions that bring value to stakeholders.
+The International Institute of Business Analysis (IIBA) defines in the Business Analysis Guide – the so-called BABOK – business analysis as an activity to facilitate change in a company by defining the company’s needs and recommending solutions that add value to stakeholders.
 This definition addresses strategic and operational activities of business analysis.
 Strategic activities include:

 - Identify information and understand business

 - Define requirements

 In combination with strategic and operational activities, we often speak of a business analysis process model in which a go- or no-go decision must be made according to the strategic aspects of the analysis.
 In this context, reference is often made to the skill model of the “T-shaped business analyst”, who should have a broad knowledge in various areas such as IT, processes or organisations in order to keep an eye on the corporate strategy as a whole.
 In addition, however, in-depth knowledge is also required for special areas of application so that, for example, concrete IT processes can also be optimised.

 Here you can find additional information from our blog: